Deborah-Digges/shooting-viz/README.md

 1. Washington D.C. was greatly affected in 2013(perhaps because of the [Washington Navy Yard Shooting](https://en.wikipedia.org/wiki/Washington_Navy_Yard_shooting))
 2. Washington D.C. also has a large number of wounded people by Mass Shooting in the year 2014
 3. Overall, Washington and Louisiana seem to be most affected over the years by mass shooting
+4. On the other hand states like Utah and Iowa have consistently lower crime rates.

 Despite being the headquarters of multiple federal law enforcement agencies, Washington D.C eventually became known as the ["murder capital" of the United States](https://en.wikipedia.org/wiki/Crime_in_Washington,_D.C.).